-During the financial year, the following companies entered into a deed of cross guarantee under which each entity guarantees the debt of the others:
+The following companies are party to a deed of cross guarantee under which each entity guarantees the debt of the others:

 Webjet Ltd

 Webjet Marketing Pty Ltd

 Webjet Operations (Australia) Pty Ltd

 PlanitonEarth Pty Ltd

 Zuji Pty Ltd

 By entering into the deed, each wholly owned entity is exempt from the requirement to prepare a financial report and directors' report under Class Order 98/1418 issued by the Australian Securities and Investments Commission.
 For the purposes of the Class Order, the above listed companies represent a 'closed group' and, by the absence of any other party to the deed that is controlled by Webjet Ltd, also an 'extended closed group'.